HaveAGitGat/Tdarr/README.md

 https://i.imgur.com/483AakN.png

-For those of you wondering what is meant by the term 'streams', here is an example of how a file appears in Tdarr search results:
+For the term 'streams', here is an example of how a file appears in Tdarr search results:

 https://i.imgur.com/RaKnq2c.png

 That file has 3 streams - a video, audio and subtitle stream.
-For those that don't know, subtitles and closed captions are very different.
+Subtitles and closed captions are very different.
 Where is the closed caption data in this example?
 It's embedded inside the h264 video stream.

 Extra streams and closed captions which you don't need can cause problems with direct playing and syncing files, so you might as well remove them (I recommend using Bazarr for subtitles).
 Even when playing files in programs such as VLC or Kodi, subtitles/closed captions can cause playback delays and make things stuttery for a few seconds when jumping around the video.